Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 When you're working on more complex code than our previous examples and catching errors in places where they could have been caused by multiple things, it's important to throw _specific_ errors which identify the cause rather than a generic one.

-Let's switch back to the example of using a third-party API and make some improvements:
+Let's switch back to the example of using a third-party API.
+This example code could be improved:

 ```js
 // E.g. GET https://your-app/pokemon/oddish